 - 1. Memo explaining the purpose and details of the event - 2.
-Calvary Church Field Trip permission form.
+Calvary Church Field Trip permission form These are found in the check-in desk drawer in your classroom.

 No child will be able to participate without a signed permission form.